Skip to main content

 Finally, define the minimum and maximum warning and breach thresholds.

-• In case of absolute values, define the thresholds with a numeric value in the same "unit" as your limit definition fetches.
+• For absolute values, define the thresholds with a numeric value in the same "unit" as your limit definition fetches.
 For example, you could define maximum warning threshold as "9 000" and maximum breach threshold as "10 000" for "Total market value of Finnish stocks cannot exceed 10 000 €" - you would get a warning when total market value of Finnish stocks exceeds 9 000€ and a breach when total market value of Finnish stocks exceeds 10 000€.

 Value(s) to compare